FWC Mania logo

 The challenge is managing minutes and preserving sharpness over a long cycle.
 Full-back is a punishing role, and Robertson has already played huge volumes of football at club and international level.

 If Scotland get the physical balance right around him, he remains one of their most important 2026 players.
-Fans can follow the detail through fixture pages, the live race in the group standings, and real-time updates on live scores.

 What is Andy Robertson's age, nationality, and 2026 tournament status?